-Classification of liabilities as current or non-current (Amendments to IAS 1)
+Classification of liabilities as current or non-current and non-current liabilities with covenants (Amendments to IAS 1)

 Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement of the liability for at least twelve months after the end of the reporting period.
 As part of its amendments, the Board has removed the requirement for a right to be unconditional and instead, now requires that a right to defer settlement must have substance and exist at the end of the reporting period.